Mnho229/cs485project4/README.md

 Going to go ahead and make a launch pad for us.
 // Alci: alrighty
 // Mike: The type that the parser is going to read is going to be a struct with two strings inside.
 That way, the parser will be able to tell both type and content.
+// Mike: Also, please set your push thing to 'simple' so we don't overwrite each others work by accident.  here's console command
+		git config --global push.default simple
 PLANNING:

 User Input Loop